By Matthew B. Cox

 Damien told his cell-mate, Donald Easter, “I did what the government wanted, I lied to convict Donovan, and I was supposed to get home confinement and supervised released (probation)…” and that the government had given him a story he had to claim was true or he would go to prison for 20 years.
 Matthew Colaprete stated that he heard Damien claim “I done all this stuff for the government, lied about my co-defendant, [but I] got screwed…” Matthew further heard Damien say that Donovan “should just understand that I had to lie because I wasn’t going to jail for twenty years.”

-In several letters written by Blayne, in an attempt to compel AUSA Wernick to honor promises made to him in exchange for his testimony–testimony Wernick never allowed him to give–Blayne stated, “You made promises to me… There’s no way you can be proud, or your superiors think that what you’ve done is ethical or moral.”
-In the same letter Blayne asked, “What makes you (Wernick) any different than the ‘fraudsters’ you claim to prosecute?”
+In several letters written by Sebastian, in an attempt to compel AUSA Wernick to honor promises made to him in exchange for his testimony–testimony Wernick never allowed him to give–Sebastian stated, “You made promises to me… There’s no way you can be proud, or your superiors think that what you’ve done is ethical or moral.”
+In the same letter Sebastian asked, “What makes you (Wernick) any different than the ‘fraudsters’ you claim to prosecute?”

 “THE DC PROSECUTORS used a known liar to convict me of a crime I’m innocent of,” says Donovan.
 He is currently petitioning the U.S. District Court in Orlando, Florida to grant him a new trial.
 “A fair trial, without the use of perjured testimony and prosecutorial misconduct.”